LeonSttKennedy/Snowlight-Emu/README.md

 how to contribute to the project.

 We would like to extend our thanks to all contributers and supporters of this project and other existent projects.
-(Skylight, PlusEMU, Uber, Phoenix, Mango, IDK Project, ThrustRP & Reality and Another Projects contributers)
+(Like: Skylight, PlusEMU, Uber, Phoenix, Mango, IDK Project, ThrustRP & Reality and Another Projects contributers)

 # FEATURES